 Why Should Agile Teams Adopt Disciplined Agile?

 There are several reasons why an agile practitioner should adopt the Disciplined Agile (DA) tool kit:

-- Your team can learn how to break out of method prison.
+- Your team can learn how to continuously improve, not just adopt a framework.
 Ivar Jacobson has coined the term “method prison” to refer to how methods such as Scrum, or frameworks such as SAFe®, limit your WoW through prescribing how they believe your team should work.
 These methods can give you a good start, but eventually you reach the limits of whatever they focus on and you need to go beyond their advice.
 But other than platitudes claiming that you can easily modify them they don’t really give you any advice to do so.
 The DA tool kit, however, takes a completely different approach and instead provides you with a collection of options and the trade-offs associated with them.
 This helps your team to evolve their WoW more effectively so that you can be awesome!

 - Optimize workflow.
 The DA tool kit looks at the whole, organizational picture.
 Yes, you may not need to worry about the whole picture but you need to be enterprise aware enough to know how you fit into that picture so that you can optimize the overall workflow in which you’re involved.
 Just as important, DA looks at all aspects of the work.
 For example, where Scrum focuses on collaboration and management strategies but not technical ones, the Disciplined Agile Delivery (DAD) portion of the DA tool kit considers all aspects of solution/product development from beginning to end.
 This includes collaboration, management, architecture, design, testing, coding, governance, and many more considerations in a coherent manner.
 You have a much better chance at optimizing flow, and thereby increasing your effectiveness, when you know how it all fits together.